 However, in reality, phases tend to overlap, and it may not always be possible to have the output of each phase fully documented, verified and validated, prior to commencing the next phase.
 A major contributor to phase overlap, tends to be project timelines, where work may need to commence on a follow-on phase, prior to completion of a prior phase, due to a need to rapidly progress the project to completion.

-- Software validation explained in an easy to understand, logical, format.
+- Software Validation explained in an easy to understand, visual, format.